About PRT

 Neurobehavioral History Forms

 The Neurobehavioral History questionnaires provide comprehensive and organized methods of gathering important patient information that should be part of every clinical assessment.
-Details about the patient's background are very helpful in medico-legal cases where the thoroughness of your assessment can be documented.
+Details about the patient's background are essential in medico-legal cases where the thoroughness of your assessment should be documented.

 The Neurobehavioral Signs and Symptoms checklists organize presenting concerns and compare them to past functioning.
 Thus, impaired prior functioning problems will not be mistaken for acquired deficits.
 Both adult and child forms include a section on possible over-reporting by presenting implausible symptoms.